Tracye McQuirter

-Tracye McQuirter is an African-American public health nutritionist, vegan activist, author, and speaker.
+Tracye McQuirter is an American public health nutritionist and a Vegan/Plant-based author who appears in the 2024 documentary, You Are What You Eat: A Twin Experiment.

 Background

 McQuirter grew up in Washington D.C. and graduated from Sidwell Friends School in 1984.
 She received her B.A. from Amherst College in 1988 and her Masters in Public Health Nutrition (MPH) from New York University in 2003.

 Career

 Actor and activist Dick Gregory introduced McQuirter to vegetarianism in 1986 when he gave a talk on the subject at Amherst during her sophomore year.
 When she was a junior, she spent a semester in Kenya and had experiences there that made her decide to become a vegetarian.
 During her second semester, when she was an exchange student at Howard University, she discovered what she later described as a "large Black vegan and vegetarian community in Washington D.C."
 This group, which was also influenced by Gregory and his book Dick Gregory’s Natural Diet for Folks Who Eat: Cookin’ With Mother Nature, taught her how to be a vegan.
 However, at that time McQuirter notes that, "there were not a lot of options in terms of grocery stores.
 There was no Whole Foods... we had to basically cook everything for ourselves."